AuthorizeNet/inperson-sdk-ios/README.md

 - (void) LogoutRequest:(LogoutRequest *)r;
 ```

 Perform a `LogoutRequest` request.
-The application can still receive delegate call back for successful, failed, and canceled transaction flows by setting the `UIViewController` with the `setDelegate` call call of `AuthNet` class.
+The application can still receive delegate call back for successful, failed, and canceled transaction flows by setting the `UIViewController` with the `setDelegate` call of `AuthNet` class.

 ## EMV Transaction Processing